 Returned Payment Policy & Fees

 All returned payments will be assessed a fee.
-After three returned payments (ACH/Check) the student will be required to remit payment via Bank/Tellers check.
+After two returned payments (ACH/Check) the student will be required to remit payment via Bank/Tellers check or credit card (fee applies).

 The student is responsible for all costs associated with the collection of delinquent balances should their account be turned over to a collection agency or attorney.